Nearly Half Of All Babies In U.S. Now Born Outside Of Marriage In What Experts See As Major Cultural Shift

 The shift is most obvious in people below the age of 35, who represent nearly half of all cohabiting couples.

-The traditional progression of Western life “has been reversed,” said John Santelli, a professor in population, family health and pediatrics at Columbia’s Mailman School of Public Health.
+The traditional progression of Western life “has been reversed,” said John Santelli, a professor in population, family health, and pediatrics at Columbia’s Mailman School of Public Health.
 “Cohabiting partners are having children before getting married.
 That’s a long-term trend across developing nations.”

 Those numbers might spike even higher in Europe, where nearly 60 percent of births are outside of marriage.

-The EU is likely to see numbers continuing to rise due to the well built social welfare systems that can support gender-balanced child care, like paid paternal leave, early education programs and tax incentives, according to Michael Hermann, UNFPA’s senior adviser on economics and demography.
+The EU is likely to see numbers continuing to rise due to the well built social welfare systems that can support gender-balanced child care, like paid paternal leave, early education programs, and tax incentives, according to Michael Hermann, UNFPA’s senior adviser on economics and demography.

 Hermann also said the rise in births outside of marriage might have an unseen upside.